 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For moderate to severe pain:

-- Adults—At first, 2 milligrams (mg) every 6 to 8 hours as needed.
+- Adults—At first, 1 to 2 milligrams (mg) every 6 to 8 hours as needed.
 Your doctor may increase your dose as needed.
 However, the dose is usually not more than 6 to 12 mg per day.

 - Children—Use and dose must be determined by your doctor.